titaniumbones/matt.hackinghistory/content/cv.md

 ## Academic Positions {#academic-positions}

--   University of Toronto, Lecturer (History Dept, New College, Dept for the Study of Religion, Faculty of Information) (2010-20)
+-   University of Toronto, Lecturer (History Dept, Woodsworth College, New College, Dept for the Study of Religion, Faculty of Information) (2010-21)
 -   University of Toronto, Visiting Assistant Professor, History Department (2001-2007)
 -   Max Planck Institute for History of Science, Postdoctoral Fellow (1999-2001)
 -   Cornell University, Science and Technology Studies, Postdoctoral Fellow (1998-1999)